digicatapult/bridgeAI-airflow-DAGs/dags/regression_data_ingestion/README.md

-# Regression model training DAG
+# Regression model Data Ingestion DAG

 # How to:
 1. Install the dependencies in the container where Airflow is running\